Stax

 What should I include in business overhead?

-Overhead covers all your business running costs as a percentage of revenue: software subscriptions, hardware/equipment depreciation, professional insurance, accountant fees, marketing spend, office rent, and any other non-personal expenses.
+Overhead covers all your business running costs percentage of revenue: software subscriptions, hardware/equipment depreciation, professional insurance, accountant fees, marketing spend, office rent, and any other non-personal expenses.
 Freelancers typically run 15–30% overhead.

 What are typical billable hours for a freelancer?